claudmiine/claudmiine/README.md

 Currently I'm a 2nd year *student of software engineering* who came to London in search of double "D": Diploma👩🏼‍🎓&Dog🐶.
 Oh you didn’t ask?
 Too bad.

 Welcome to my github account, here's maybe what you looking for.
-Help yourself.
+Help yourself.🤌🏻

 I'm looking for you to help with a project ,or even better, collaborate together!
-Hands on track, my friend. 👩🏼‍💻
+Hands on track, my friend. 👩🏼‍💻🤝

 You can hit me up at my linkedin: https://www.linkedin.com/in/klaudia-wojcieska-692852203/ 📨